How the Jobs Fund Works

 SweepSouth, the on-demand home cleaning services company received funding from the Jobs Fund in 2014.
 Since then, SweepSouth has gone on to create thousands of job opportunities for women, the vast majority of whom were previously unemployed.
 In October 2019, Sweepsouth revealed to Business Insider that they had created over 15,000 domestic worker jobs since their launch in 2014.

 Nova Pioneer is an independent school network.
-They received a R15-million debt investment from the Jobs Fund through the Vumela fund in 2017.
+They received an R15-million debt investment from the Jobs Fund through the Vumela Fund in 2017.
 The group is helping to address the growing demand for private schools as the public education system continues to face challenges.
 The expected impact of this investment was the creation of over 500 direct new permanent jobs and capacity for 15,000 learners over the next five years.

 [Update: The Jobs Fund does not provide grant funding directly to startups or small businesses, but rather provides grant funding to successful intermediaries which implement projects aimed at assisting small, medium and micro enterprises (SMEs) across the country.